 Allegations are grouped into categories or types of behaviour or performance.
-Some allegations appear in more than one category, usually differentiated by having originated externally (reported by a member of the public, either an individual or organisation), internally (reported from within Police, either by an employee or through standard reporting channels.
-These relate primarily to operational reviews initiated internally, but may also include internal complaints about conduct in the workplace) or from off duty behaviour (indicating the Police employee was not acting in their capacity as a member of Police).
+Some allegations appear in more than one category, usually differentiated by having originated externally, internally or from off duty behaviour.

+- Reported by a member of the public, either an individual or organisation. - Reported from within Police, either by an employee or through standard reporting channels.
+These relate primarily to operational reviews initiated internally, but may also include internal complaints about conduct in the workplace. - Indicating the Police employee was not acting in their capacity as a member of Police.